mog96/Seed/README.md

 Template for tutorial as worker.
 #### `welcome.html`
 Template for 'waiting room' page, where a user waits to be matched with an opponent.
-  - `TODO: Rename to something like 'waiting-room.html'.`
+  - `// TODO: Rename to something like 'waiting-room.html'.`

 ### `main.js`
 The module handles timer countdown and validating MTurk IDs.
 It is included in most static pages that are not the waiting room, quiz or game pages.